 Items and gear:

 Characters have a personal inventory they can manage, and will acquire items during the game.
-There is a weight limit, and only a certain number of slots per item type, to refelect the limited capacity and means for carrying many things at once (no bags of holding).
+Because they’re not a physically conditioned warrior, there is a fairly low weight limit.
+There are also only a certain number of slots per item type, to reflect the limited capacity and means for carrying many things at once (no bags of holding).
 They will also have the means to record information and refer back to it during their adventure, as they talk to others, and discover new things.

-The character may have one or more weapons, but their primary assets will be their Psions – foci through which they manifest their psychic abilities.
-These abilities will likely be different than what players might expect, however they will be very effective if understood and used properly.
+The character may have one or more weapon, but their most valuable assets will be their Psions – foci through which they manifest their psychic abilities.
+These abilities will likely be different than what players might expect, however they will be very effective if understood and used in appropriate situations.